LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

-Then calculate and report the mean of the total number of steps taken per day.
+After that I've calculate and reported the mean of the total number of steps taken per day.

 ```r
 mean(steps_per_day)